derfredy/lunie/README.md

 Yarn is a JS package manager we use to manage Lunie's dependencies.
 Download it [here](https://yarnpkg.com/lang/en/docs/install).

+On Windows set Yarn to use bash instead of `cmd`: `yarn config set script-shell bash`.

 ### Docker

 Building Lunie and its dependencies requires [Docker](https://www.docker.com/) installed.
 You can download it [here](https://www.docker.com/get-docker).